 Finally, we used storyboards to help describe the scenario and user flow of the chosen idea.

 27,000 actively responded to the campaign, receiving over 4.5m impressions

 It was BLUE’s best performing campaign to date, with a reach of over 100,000 (a third of the native population of the Maldives) after only 24 hours of launching!

 30,000 delved into our deep-learning assets – the game or the hub – which equates to almost 10% of the native population of the Maldives.

 Support for your team?

-We’ve helped some of the UK’s most successful businesses with their digital products.
+We’ve helped some of the UK’s most successful businesses with their digital products and campaigns.

 Knowing the right approach and then executing in the right way isn’t easy.
 Whatever your need, we’ll be happy to give you the right advice and explore how we can best help.